Difference between JRE, JDK and JVM in Java [Interview Questions]

 It contains the environment to bytecode the program but also helps a programmer to develop applications.
 It consists of a compiler and debugger as well.

-Java developement kit is an implementation of Java SE, Java EE or Java ME.
+Java development kit is an implementation of Java SE, Java EE or Java ME.
 We often begin with Java SE to get a grip on the basic features of Java.

 So, I hope this clarifies the difference between JRE, JDK and JVM in Java.